davidbannon/libqt6pas/README.md

-The packages should work on distributions like Ubuntu 21.10, Fedora 35 and RH EL9 and Debian Bookworm.
+The packages should work on distributions like Ubuntu 21.10, Fedora 35 and RH EL9 and Debian Bookworm or later.
 Note that ones like Ubuntu 20.04 for example will not work with these libraries, their official repos do not have  Qt6.
 In practise, you need a Qt6 6.2.3 and GLibc 2.34 or later.
 But there are no guarantees folks !
 Bookworm appears to have settled on Qt6 6.4.2